thecdil/storymap-archiver/README.md

 In 2026 classic "Esri Story Maps" was retired (in favor of current "ArcGIS StoryMaps").
 The content and data for classic projects still exists, but is not available as a live story website.

-storymap-archiver provides contains automated scripts for extracting and downloading the data and assets from existing projects and outputting a new self-contained static web version.
+storymap-archiver provides automated scripts for extracting and downloading the data and assets from existing projects and outputting a new self-contained static web version.
-Provide the ArcGIS "appid" for a retired Cascade Esri Story Map and the migrator will output a folder of standalone, static web files ready to deploy in a new location on a static server.
+Provide the ArcGIS "appid" for a retired Cascade Esri Story Map and the migrator will output a folder of standalone, static web files ready to deploy in a new location on any server.

 storymap-archiver aims to:

 - Capture and download retired content accurately to avoid loss of data.
 - Recreate the original Cascade theme interactions and presentation in a self-contained static web package with no external dependencies.
 - Improve the theme with modernized html, css, best practices, and accessibility to ensure long term useability.
+- It does not provide an editing interface or migration to a new platform.

 ## Use